REGIONAL ECONOMIC IMPACTS

 Anticipated as a result of commitments not yet realized from RACER buyers/end users

-A Decade of Delivering for America’s Auto Communities
+A Decade-plus of Delivering for America's Auto Communities

 RACER Trust's environmental cleanup and the redevelopment by buyers and end users of its former General Motors Corp.
 (GM) properties have had a significant, positive impact on the regional economies which were hurt by the GM bankruptcy.

-For the 10-year period starting on RACER’s March 31, 2011 effective date, expenditures by RACER on holding, cleanup and repositioning and the $1.1 billion invested by buyers and end users for redevelopment of RACER properties produced an estimated 20,956 jobs (FTEs), $1.5 billion in labor income and $3.2 billion in regional economic output
+For the 11-year period starting on RACER’s March 31, 2011 effective date, through the end of April 2022, expenditures by RACER on cleanup, holding and repositioning and the $3.95 billion invested by buyers and end users for redevelopment of RACER properties produced an estimated 71,634 jobs (FTEs), $5.2 billion in labor income and $13.1 billion in regional economic output.

-The results of this approach: in addition to the benefits from conducting cleanups to protect human health and the environment, the modeling shows that RACER’s holding, cleanup and repositioning activities alone supported approximately 8,795 jobs, $700 million in labor income and $1.3 billion in total output over this 10-year period.
-RACER’s cleanup activities also have had an estimated net, positive impact of approximately $408 million in increased residential property values in RACER communities.
+The results of this approach: in addition to the benefits from conducting cleanups to protect human health and the environment, the modeling shows that RACER’s cleanup, holding and repositioning activities alone supported approximately 10,086 jobs, $791 million in labor income and $1.8 billion in regional economic output over this 11-year period.
+RACER’s cleanup activities also have had an estimated net, positive impact of more than $400 million in increased residential property values in RACER communities.